Ruben-Curtin/drupalStudentCRM/modules/student_crm/crm_case/README.txt

 Introduction
 ------------
-The Model Entities module provides a fully working yet generic example about what is good practice in creating and administering entities and integrating entities with the rest of Drupal Core and the Drupal ecosystem.
+The CRMCase Entities module provides a fully working yet generic example about what is good practice in creating and administering entities and integrating entities with the rest of Drupal Core and the Drupal ecosystem.